ztomasze/sdnd/Characters/Stats/hit points.md

 At level 1, you start with a number of hit points equal to the max value of your HD.
 Add CON and STR to this, but your minimum total is the max value of your HD.

 > **Example**
 > A new [[wizard]] has a d4 HD, -2 STR, and +0 CON.
-While it initially looks like she would start with 4 - 2 + 0 = 2 hp, she will start with 4 hp, as that is the minimum for a starting character with d4 HD.
+While it initially looks like she would start with 4 - 2 + 0 = 2 hp, she will start with 4 hp, as that is the minimum for a starting character with a d4 HD.

 > **Example**
-> A new [[fighter]] has d8 HD, +2 STR, +1 CON.
+> A new [[fighter]] has a d8 HD, +2 STR, +1 CON.
 He starts with 11 hp.

-You can permanently lose hp, so it is possible to have fewer hit points than when you started.
+You can permanently lose hp, so it is possible to have a lower hit point capacity than you started with.

 ### leveling up

-When you level up, determine your new HD pool from the following table.
+When you level up, determine your new HD pool from the following table:

 | Level  | d4     | d6     | d8     | d10     | d12     |
 | ------ | ------ | ------ | ------ | ------- | ------- |